 - 1 tablespoon bottled lemon juice

 - 1/2 teaspoon kosher salt

-- Prepare waterbath canner and jars.
-Heat empty jars by running through the dishwasher or heating in a 200 degree oven.
+- Prep fruit, waterbath canner, and jars.
+Heat empty jars by running through the dishwasher or heating in a 200-degree oven.
 Place rings and lids in water to simmer.
 Fill the canner with water and place on stovetop.
 Depending on how fast your cooktop is, you can heat the canner now or later in the process.

 - Cook the apples until soft.
 Place apples, water, and apple brandy in large saucepan and bring to a boil over medium heat.
 Reduce heat to low, cover the saucepan, and simmer the apples until they are soft enough to be easily pierced with a fork.